 - Barbell Deadlift (variations)

 - T-Bar Row

 - Butterfly Reverse

 With all these exercises, there are a lot of different variations.

-It’s for sure a good thing to integrate exercises with various variations into your trap workout to stimulate as much muscle fibres as possible.
+It’s for sure a good thing to integrate exercises with more than one variation into your trap workout to stimulate as much muscle fibers as possible.

 There is no best or worse exercise.
 Make sure to try all of them and figure out which one suits you the best.